 Here are some of the topics currently underway or available for research in our laboratory.

-Please feel free to contact us with any inquires relating to clarifying the mysterious and wonderful abilities of plants and plant cells.
+Please feel free to contact us with any inquiries relating to clarifying the mysterious and wonderful abilities of plants and plant cells.

 Department of Biological Sciences,